-“This is the last frontier of tourism in Southern Africa,” said our guide as I gasped and wheezed my way up Thaba Bosiu, meaning “mountain of the night” in the Sesotho language—so named because when darkness fell it appeared to grow in defiance of would-be conquerors.
+“This is the last frontier of tourism in Southern Africa,” said our guide as I gasped and wheezed my way up Thaba Bosiu, meaning “mountain of the night” in the Sesotho language — so named because when darkness fell it appeared to grow in defiance of would-be conquerors.

 This high sandstone plateau, towering above the surrounding plains, was an impregnable fortress for the Basotho king Moshoeshoe in the 19th century.
+His followers fought off the Ndebele, the Boers and the British under Sir George Cathcart, and were able to survive by maintaining livestock with the help of freshwater springs.

 We trudged through the thick grass and shrubbery.
 “That’s the oldest house in Lesotho,” our guide said.
 “You’re looking at the birthplace of a nation.
 No sign, no ticket office, nothing.”